You are here:

 Developing and implementing the school vision: case studies

-She said that the chair of governors at her school developed the school’s vision through a series of workshops with stakeholders.
-The result was a vision statement containing five strands that represent what the school wants to be.
+A governor of a two-form entry community primary school in north London explained that the chair of governors at her school developed the school’s vision through a series of workshops with stakeholders.
+The result was a vision statement containing 5 strands that represent what the school wants to be.

 The vision was fed into all the strategic documentation the school uses.
-The five strands of the vision statement are structural headings on documents used in governing body committee meetings.
-The headteacher also uses the five elements of the vision statement as headings in the school’s self-evaluation form.
+The 5 strands are structural headings on documents used in governing board committee meetings, and the headteacher also uses them as headings in the school’s self-evaluation form.

 The governor stressed that the vision statement is used to inform every element of how the school is run.